CQ CQ CQ

 2) Reflections of an amateur

-Although I'm still relatively new to the universe of amateur radio, I've already enjoyed enough interesting learning experiences as well as stubbed my toes enough times to have gained a few insights.
+Although I'm still relatively new to the universe of amateur radio, I've already enjoyed enough interesting learning experiences as well as stubbed my toes enough times to have gained a few insights that I think are worth sharing.

-I'm a non-technical user figuring things out as I go along, and I also don't have a great memory*, so I'm writing these notes as my way to keep track of what I'm learning (and also just for fun, as I love writing as much as learning).
-Basically, this is a collection of info I wish I had found online when I was browsing for insights.
+I'm writing these notes as my way to keep track of what I'm learning, and also just for fun, as I love writing as much as learning.
+Basically, this is a collection of some of the info I wish I had been able to find online when I was browsing for insights.
+If anyone else finds any of these notes helpful, well, that's a nice bonus.

 2a) Base: my "shack"

 2b) Base: mobile install

-I'm not much of a car guy, so I'm pretty satisfied with (and a little surprised by) how well my installation of a Kenwood TM-V71A turned out, thanks to a combination of lots of sweat and even more luck.
+I'm not much of a car guy, so I'm pretty satisfied with (and was a little surprised by) how well my installation of a Kenwood TM-V71A turned out, thanks to a combination of lots of sweat and even more luck.

 2c) Diving into D-STAR

 When I first dove into D‑STAR, I knew nearly nothing about digital voice and quickly found myself drowning in a big bowl of bewilderingly murky information soup.
-If it's so bewildering, why even bother?
+So if it's that bewildering, why even bother?

 I'll jump a bit ahead here and share one tidbit: at one point early in my exploration of D‑STAR, I linked to a reflector and heard a guy in San Diego, California chatting with a chap in Yorkshire, England.
 That was the moment I became hooked.
-Just think of it: worldwide communication with a Technician class license, a bit of effort and learning, and some fairly simple equipment!
+Just think of it: worldwide communication with a Technician class license, a bit of effort and learning, and some fairly simple, relatively inexpensive equipment!

 2d) Discovering DMR